eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 - azure-rtos
 ---

-<h1>Getting started with the STMicroelectronics B-L475E-IOT01A / B-L4S5I-IOTOA1 Discovery kits</h1>
+# Getting started with the STMicroelectronics B-L475E-IOT01A / B-L4S5I-IOTOA1 Discovery kits

 **Total completion time**:  30 minutes

-In this tutorial you use Azure RTOS to connect the either the STMicroelectronics [B-L475E-IOT01A](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) or [B-L4S5I-IOT01A](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html) Discovery kit (hereafter, the STM DevKit) to Azure IoT.
+In this tutorial you use Azure RTOS to connect either the STMicroelectronics [B-L475E-IOT01A](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) or [B-L4S5I-IOT01A](https://www.st.com/en/evaluation-tools/b-l4s5i-iot01a.html) Discovery kit (hereafter, the STM DevKit) to Azure IoT.
 The article is part of the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to Azure RTOS, and shows how to connect several device evaluation kits to Azure IoT.

 You will complete the following tasks: